marisombra-dev/ContextForge/README.md

 - Python 3.10+
 - An API key for at least one supported LLM backend (OpenAI, Anthropic, Grok, or a local Ollama instance)
+- An ElevenLabs API key for voice output *(optional but recommended — he sounds genuinely human)*
 - A game plugin for whichever game you're playing (see `/registry/plugins.json`)

 ---